FX pegs under pressure in emerging markets as commodity prices fall

 Venezuela, Angola and Algeria, oil producers with managed currencies and lacking deep pockets, are also facing pressure.

-Pegs to the euro have been tested too, including the Danish crown's three-decade-old link EURDKK=, after Switzerland scrapped its exchange rate cap in January.
+Pegs to the euro have been tested too, including the Danish crown's three-decade-old link, after Switzerland scrapped its exchange rate cap in January.
 The difference here is that pressure has been upward, with central banks forced to buy euros to hold the pegs.

 Similar bets are now evident against the Hong Kong dollar's peg to the greenback.
 But while Hong Kong may suffer from China's slowdown, it still enjoys large capital inflows, imports energy and has seen reserves rise by $12 billion this year.
 Few therefore expect it to lose its peg.